Evacuation of Pakistanis in China against larger interest of country, says Dr Zafar Mirza

 The government has decided not to repatriate Pakistani citizens stranded in China in accordance with the recommendations of the World Health Organisation, Special Assistant to Prime Minister on Health Dr Zafar Mirza announced on Thursday.

 "This is what the World Health Organisation is saying, this is China's policy and this is our policy as well.
-We are standing with China in full solidarity," he declared.
+We stand by China in full solidarity," he declared.

 "Right now the government of China has contained this epidemic in Wuhan city.
 If we act irresponsibly and start evacuating people from there, this epidemic will spread all over the world like wildfire."